miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 # EN<>FR Machine Translation (MT) based on cleaned United Nations and European Union corpora (UN-EUR-MT)

 This a working MT for ENG<>FRE based on the UN bilingual corpus and several other smaller corpora from the European Union.
-Al these corpus have been cleaned with:
+All these corpora have been cleaned with:

-- Physical cleanning (custom scripts i.e. removing lines with more than 1 sentece, text between parenthesis)
+- Physical cleaning (custom scripts i.e. removing lines with more than 1 sentence, text between parenthesis)
 - Semantical filtering based on Unbabel COMET score with the reference free model Unbabel/wmt22-cometkiwi-da

-This has assured that the corpora has good quality and with probably very few unaligment senteces or very disimilar sentences.
+This has assured that the corpora have good quality and with probably very few few unalignment sentences or very disimilar sentences.
 Final corpora has total size of aprox 22.14M sentences/ 558M words.

 We have used OpenNMT toolkit, to replicate the Google's transformer model.